 You’re free to press on with your installation.

 Be sure to ask your solar installer how they can help with this.
-Many solar installation companies will manage your applications for your on your behalf, which will save you time and stress.
+Many solar installation companies will manage your applications for you on your behalf, which will save you time and stress.

 Building permits are intended to protect the general public from unregulated or unlicensed building structures.
 It’s to also protect buildings or areas that are of cultural or architectural significance.
 Below are some other reasons why:

 - Weather.
-In areas that regularly see strong weather the installation of rooftop solar panels could cause a danger to the public, to neighbours or residents of a community.
-An example, is in the Darwin area, where regular strong winds make the installation of solar panels.
+In areas that regularly see strong weather, the installation of rooftop solar panels could cause a danger to the public, to neighbours or residents of a community.
+An example is in the Darwin area, where regular strong winds make the installation of solar panels difficult.

 - Listed buildings.
 If your building is listed or a registered heritage building, then any significant structural work, including solar, must be approved by your local council.

 - Old buildings.
 The age of your building can sometimes determine whether or not you can install solar panels.
 This is to do with the roof load and wider public safety.

 - Roof size.
 Depending on the size of your roof, the number of panels you’re installing and how close these panels sit to the roof edge, you may also require a permit.

 It can be frustrating to have red tape to cut through on your route to solar, but building permits are usually fairly easy to come by.